git-tfs/git-tfs/doc/commands/clone.md

 ## Synopsis

 	Usage: git-tfs clone [options] tfs-url-or-instance-name repository-path <git-repository-path>
+	  ex : git tfs clone http://myTfsServer:8080/tfs/TfsRepository $/ProjectName/ProjectBranch

 	  -h, -H, --help
 	  -V, --version
 	  -d, --debug                Show debug output about everything git-tfs does -i, --tfs-remote, --remote, --id=VALUE
 								 The remote ID of the TFS to interact with
 								   default: default
 		  --template=VALUE       Passed to git-init
 		  --shared[=VALUE]       Passed to git-init
 		  --autocrlf=VALUE       Normalize line endings (default: false)
 		  --ignorecase=VALUE     Ignore case in file paths (default: system default) --bare                 clone the TFS repository in a bare git repository --workspace=VALUE      set tfs workspace to a specific folder (a shorter path is better!)
-          --ignore-regex=VALUE   a regex of files to ignore --no-metadata          leave out the 'git-tfs-id:' tag in commit messages
+		  --ignore-regex=VALUE   a regex of files to ignore --except-regex=VALUE   a regex of exceptions to ingore-regex -u, --username=VALUE       TFS username
-                                   Use this when you're exporting from TFS and don't need to put data back into TFS.
-      -u, --username=VALUE       TFS username
 	  -p, --password=VALUE       TFS password
 		  --all, --fetch-all
 		  --parents
-          --authors=VALUE        Path to an Authors file to map TFS users to Git users --with-branches        init all the TFS branches during the clone
+		  --authors=VALUE        Path to an Authors file to map TFS users to Git users
+	  -l, --with-labels, --fetch-labels
+								 Fetch the labels also when fetching TFS changesets -x, --export               Export metadatas
+		  --with-branches        init all the TFS branches during the clone

 ## Examples